The ICGA Data Visualization Platform

 The ICGA Portal offers researchers a powerful gateway for accessing processed cancer genomic dataset curated by ICGA.
 It enables researchers to perform exploratory and hypothesis-driven analyses while ensuring compliance with ethical, legal, and data governance frameworks.

-The portal has been developed with philanthropic support (from Strand Life Sciences Ltd.) and reflects ICGA’s commitment to advancing cancer responsible data sharing.
+The portal has been developed with philanthropic support from Strand Life Sciences Ltd. and reflects ICGA’s commitment to responsible data sharing in cancer research.

 introduction to ICGA Data Portal